- Knowledge Base

 Positioning the Language Selector

-Once you click done the new languages will be added to the site and any change in the location and/or design of the selector will require you to do it in each language separately.
+Once you click Done, the new languages will be added to the site and any change you make in the location and/or design of the selector must be done in each language separately.

 Editing Content in the New Language

-Any changes you make to the new language version to your site, like changing text, or adding new widgets, will not be reflected in the other versions of your site.
+Any changes you make to any language version (for example, changing text, images, or adding/removing widgets) will not be reflected in the other versions of your site.

-- While site content is automatically translated, fields important to SEO are not automatically translated including:
+- While site content is automatically translated, the following fields are not translated:

 - Site/Page Title